-How to Have Sex While Camping
+How Can I Have Great Sex While Camping?

 Picture this: You’re lying on your back next to your partner, fingers intertwined, the two of you staring up into a starry sky so big it feels as if you’re being swallowed by space.
 The air is cool on your faces, your bodies warm, wrapped up in sleeping bags you’ve unzipped to get closer.
 You can continue the narrative on your own from there—but it sounds pretty nice, right?

 Camping is an opportunity to get closer to nature, but it can also be an excellent time to get closer to a partner.
 That said, the wilderness presents unique challenges that can prevent you from fully enjoying the experience.
 When it comes to pitching a tent after you've pitched your tent, preparation might be the sexiest thing.

 From what you’ll cook on the campfire to who is packing the gear, camping requires planning and teamwork.
 Communicating your expectations around outdoor sex—whether you’re both down to get dirty, how you’ll clean up without access to showers, what you should bring that feels sexy and romantic—is just as necessary for a mutually enjoyable experience.

 First, be clear on whether or not you want your camping trip to get intimate.
 In discussing expectations, you may find that a partner is not getting naked with that many bugs around, or they might prefer a glamping cabin instead of a tent for added comfort and privacy.

 If you know that sex is on the table (or atop a fireside folding chair for the more adventurous), you can keep that in mind when choosing where you’ll camp.